What is the Defence Policy Review?

 In October, Minister of Defence Peeni Henare announced the establishment of a Ministerial Advisory Panel to provide independent advice throughout the Defence Policy Review.
 Read about the Panel membership here.

-Once you have completed the survey, if you have more to say, please email us at firstname.lastname@example.org.
+If you have completed the survey, and have more to say, please email us at firstname.lastname@example.org.
+Detailed submissions will be accepted until 5pm 30 April.
 Note that all feedback is subject to Official Information Act.